eduNEXT/tvm/README.md

 TVM is also the acronym for:

-- Tutor Version Manager: manages the version of Tutor.
+- **Tutor Version Manager:** Handle the Tutor versions.
-- Tutor enVironment Manager: for creating project-based environments with Tutor.
+- **Tutor enVironment Manager:** Create project-based environments with Tutor.

 # Installing TVM